Tame, Anker and Mease

 Despite the pressures, a lot of people enjoy and treasure the rivers in this catchment.
 More than eighty angling clubs are getting out to fish, whilst others enjoy the rivers on canoe, foot or paddleboard.
 As both urban and rural human impacts have been taking their toll, we’re on a mission to revitalise these waters.
 In urban areas, we remove concrete straight jackets and create green spaces that wildlife and people can enjoy.
 Rurally, we provide advice to farmers and develop projects that create habitats and reduce the impact of nutrients, phosphate in particular.

-Tame, Anker and Mease Catchment Partnership
+Tame, Anker and Mease Projects

 Subscribe for the Latest News